Zeita Jamma'in: Ottoman era

 In 1870 Victor Guérin noted it, situated on a hill lower than that of Jamma'in.
 It was also surrounded by plantations of olive and fig trees, and contained eight hundred inhabitants.

+In 1870/1871 (1288 AH) an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.

-In 1882, the PEF's Survey of Western Palestine (SWP) described Zeita as: "a small stone village, on high ground, with a well to the west, and olive groves."
+In 1882 the PEF's Survey of Western Palestine (SWP) described Zeita as: "a small stone village, on high ground, with a well to the west, and olive groves."